 Manufacturing and supply chain use cases love Stardog’s Knowledge Graph platform.
 Let’s dive in!

 Manufacturers are the perfect expression of modern globalization in the enterprise.
 Supply and value chains often stretch across countries and industries and even conflicting regulatory regimes.
-As if that weren’t challenge enough, manufacturers are under pressure from the startup sector to innovate and can no longer avoid achieving digital transformation, that is, successfully monetizing data as the key enterprise asset.
+As if that weren’t challenging enough, manufacturers are under pressure from the startup sector to innovate and can no longer avoid achieving digital transformation, that is, successfully monetizing data as the key enterprise asset.
 But at least most have been in business for a century or more and are further challenged with legacy data silos and IT systems.

 Which is all to say that global manufacturers are under real pressure to come to grips with their data universes.
 The bottom line is that globally manufacturers must digitize and integrate, vertically and horizontally, their value chains.
 The dominant IT problem standing in their way is enterprise data silos.